 Church members should be able to see in their elders and deacons inspiring, albeit imperfect, examples of the character of Jesus.

 Christ wants His church to be run by servant-leaders (i.e. elders) and leading-servants (i.e. deacons) whose Christ-like lives model faithfulness to the Word.

-"The saying is trustworthy: If anyone aspires to the office of overseer, he desires a noble task.
+"The saying is trustworthy: If anyone aspires to the office of overseer [or elder], he desires a noble task.
 Therefore an overseer must be above reproach, the husband of one wife, sober-minded, self-controlled, respectable, hospitable, able to teach, not a drunkard, not violent but gentle, not quarrelsome, not a lover of money.
 He must manage his own household well, with all dignity keeping his children submissive, for if someone does not know how to manage his own household, how will he care for God’s church?
 He must not be a recent convert, or he may become puffed up with conceit and fall into the condemnation of the devil.
 Moreover, he must be well thought of by outsiders, so that he may not fall into disgrace, into a snare of the devil” – 1 Timothy 3:1-7.

 When we let the Bible speak authoritatively across the ages, three things are clear:

 Women are esteemed co-labourers in the faith who share the Gospel in many contexts.

 Men and women are both used by God in powerful ways.